Holo-Host/hc-multiplexer/README.md

 If the instance does exist it does steps 3 & 5 above.

 For this system to work, it also requires a reverse proxy setup to make public this web-server AND route websocket connections to the locally running conductor.
-A sample reverse proxy config for nginx can be found [here](00-reverse-proxy.conf)
+A sample reverse proxy config for caddy can be found [here](Caddyfile)

 ## Dev testing:

 ### Setup
 1. Install lair-keystore-cli at branch `lair-keystore-cli` using:
 ```
 git clone https://github.com/holochain/lair.git